 Some practices include these services in their monthly fee, while others charge separately.
 This variation affects your total healthcare costs and should factor into your practice selection decision when comparing different DPC options in your area.

-How Much Can DPC Save You
+How Much Can Direct Primary Care Save You

-Traditional Insurance Hidden Costs
+Traditional Insurance and High Deductible Health Plan Hidden Costs

 DPC patients avoid these inflated prices completely.
 They access wholesale lab prices at 60-80% discounts and receive unlimited primary care visits without copayments.